rgriff23/btw/Examples.md

 ## MCMC diagnostics

 A convenient thing about running BayesTraits with `btw` is that the output from Bayesian MCMC analyses are basically ready to be analyzed with the R package `coda` for doing MCMC diagnostics.
 Here, I provide some examples of how `coda` can be used to do health assessments for MCMC chains.
-First, let's make some data.
+First, let's make some data (this won't be pretty... the point is just to see how it works).

 ```
 coda.demo <- Discrete(primate.tree100, primate.discrete1, "Bayesian", it=1000000)